digital-land/service/content/notify-and-alert/index.md

 ---
 name: "Notify and alert"
 status: "in-progress"
+summary: "A service for data publishes to help them produce compatible and accurate data."
 ---

 A service to create high quality data by notifying and alerting data publishers to errors in the data and potential issues the digital land platform has come across.